Teuntitaan1/Teuntitaan1/README.md

-In code we seek confidence though it may be shattered by pesty bugs
+In code we find confidence, and bugs.